Retirement Anxiety: How Boomers Navigate a World of Pain

 Retirement often triggers an identity crisis and retirement anxiety as individuals shift their roles and responsibilities.
 Retirees may struggle to find a new sense of purpose without the structure of work, fueling retirement anxiety.
 However, engaging in meaningful activities, pursuing passions and hobbies, or taking on a part-time job can help restore a sense of identity and fulfilment, reducing retirement anxiety.

 For many, their career becomes intertwined with their identity and self-worth.
 Retiring can mean losing an important source of meaning, status and social connections, triggering retirement anxiety.
-Without a clear vision for their new role and purpose, retirees may feel adrift, uncertain of who they are without their career.
+Without a clear vision for their new role and purpose, retirees may feel adrift and uncertain of who they are without their career.
 This can breed retirement anxiety, depression and a loss of motivation.

-However, rediscovering identity and purpose in retirement does not have to be difficult or anxiety-provoking.
+However, rediscovering identity and purpose in retirement does not have to be complicated or anxiety-provoking.
 Retirees can manage their retirement anxiety by pursuing activities that provide a sense of meaning and accomplishment.
 Volunteering, taking on a new role with an organization, reconnecting with old hobbies, and learning new skills can all help restore identity and life satisfaction.
 Setting goals and maintaining routines also provides the needed structure that replicates aspects of working life, easing retirement anxiety.

 While leisure activities offer initial relief from work, retirees who focus only on travel and hobbies often experience boredom and a lack of fulfilment over time, fueling retirement anxiety.
 Redefining one’s identity and purpose to encompass more than just a career takes time, effort and experimentation.
 But for a satisfying and mentally healthy retirement with less anxiety, finding alternatives that provide structure, social connections, and a sense of meaning is critical.